Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis: Abstract

 \section{Abstract}

-We consider the relationship between modal representations obtained from data-driven decomposition methods and Lagrangian Coherent Structures (LCSs). \textit{Mode sensitivity} is used to describe this analysis as an extension of the model sensitivity framework developed by \cite{kaszas_universal_2020}.
-The method, based on the computation of the finite-time Lyapunov exponent, uses modes from the flow field to compute the amplitude perturbations experienced by fluid particles along with their sensitivity to initial conditions.
-Demonstrations of the method are presented with both periodic and turbulent flows, including a kinematic flow model, experimental data from the wake past an oscillating foil, numerical data of the classical cylinder wake flow, and a direct numerical simulation (DNS) of a turbulent channel flow.
-Mode sensitivity fields reveal both quantitatively and qualitatively how the finite-time Lyapunov exponent fields used to visualize LCSs change due to the influence of modes or external perturbations.
+We consider the relationship between Eulerian modal decompositions and Lagrangian coherent structures (LCSs).
+The model sensitivity framework developed by \cite{kaszas_universal_2020} is used to express data-driven modal representations of fluid flow in a Lagrangian space.
+The method, based on the computation of the finite-time Lyapunov exponent, computes the amplitude perturbations experienced by fluid particles due to specific modal components of the flow.
+Demonstrations of the method are presented for both periodic and turbulent flows, including experimental data from the wake past an oscillating foil, numerical data of the classical cylinder wake flow, and a direct numerical simulation (DNS) of a turbulent channel flow.
+This method provides a way to understand how Eulerian mode structures interact dynamically with features of the Lagrangian coherent structure across scales, offering additional physical insight into modal decompositions.